ppasupat/vocab-kanji/README.md

 Apart from the character lists from official sources, here are the resources used:

 * [Japanese: The Spoken Language](https://en.wikipedia.org/wiki/Japanese:_The_Spoken_Language):
   Upper vocabulary list.
-The colors correspond to where the word is introduced.
+The color corresponds to where the word is introduced.
 * [Jonathan Waller's JLPT Vocab Lists](http://www.tanos.co.uk/jlpt/):
   Lower vocabulary list.
-The light gray ones are N3 or below, while the dark gray ones are N2.
+The light gray words are N3 or below, while the dark gray words are N2.
   N1 might be added if I pass N2. :)